-Prior to joining Foley, Ms. Noller was an Assistant United States Attorney in Chicago, where she worked in both the civil and criminal divisions of the office.
-She was a member of the U.S. Attorney's team dedicated to the prosecution of health care fraud in Northern Illinois, and she has worked on numerous complex fraud cases as well as parallel investigations with the Securities and Exchange Commission.
-From 2007-2010, Ms. Noller served as a deputy chief in the U.S. Attorney's Office, most recently in the Financial Crimes and Special Prosecutions Section, where she prosecuted complex federal criminal cases from investigation through appeal involving the Antikickback Statute (AKS), Stark Law, mortgage fraud, bank fraud, health care fraud, tax fraud, research grant fraud, racketeering, embezzlement, political corruption, money laundering, obstruction of justice and terrorism financing.
-Before joining the Criminal Division, Ms. Noller also worked for three years in the Civil Division of the U.S. Attorney's Office, where she represented the United States in affirmative civil enforcement and health care fraud actions, including False Claims Act matters, and she defended the United States in civil cases.
-In addition to her trial experience, Ms. Noller also has successfully argued numerous appeals before the Seventh Circuit Court of Appeals.
+Prior to joining Foley, Lisa was an Assistant United States Attorney in Chicago, where she worked in both the civil and criminal divisions of the office.
+She was a member of the U.S. Attorney's team dedicated to the prosecution of health care fraud in Northern Illinois, and she has worked on numerous complex fraud cases as well as parallel investigations with other agencies, including HHS-OIG, NIH and the SEC.
+Lisa served as a deputy chief in the U.S. Attorney's Office, most recently in the Financial Crimes and Special Prosecutions Section, where she prosecuted complex federal criminal cases from investigation through appeal involving the AKS, Stark Law, mortgage fraud, bank fraud, health care fraud, tax fraud, research grant fraud, racketeering, embezzlement, political corruption, money laundering, obstruction of justice and terrorism financing.
+She earned a Director’s Award for Superior Performance for successfully trying a 100-count RICO case, and she also received the Mitch Mars Prosecutorial Excellence Award from the Chicago Crime Commission.
+Before joining the Criminal Division, she also worked for three years in the Civil Division, where she represented the United States in affirmative civil enforcement and health care fraud actions, including False Claims Act matters.
+In addition to her trial experience, Lisa also has successfully argued numerous appeals before the Seventh Circuit Court of Appeals.

-Ms. Noller is a lecturer in law at the University of Chicago Law School, where she founded and teaches the Prosecution and Defense Clinic and is a member of the school's visiting committee and public service advisory board.
+Lisa is a lecturer in law at the University of Chicago Law School, where she founded and teaches the Prosecution and Defense Clinic and is a member of the Law School Council.
 She is also an adjunct professor at Northwestern Law School, where she teaches trial advocacy.
-Ms. Noller is also a 2008 Leadership Greater Chicago Fellow, and a Constitutional Rights Foundation of Chicago board member.
-Ms. Noller is a member of the Illinois-Upstate State Committee of the American College of Trial Lawyers and the National Association of College and University Attorneys.
+She is also a 2008 Leadership Greater Chicago Fellow, and was a Constitutional Rights Foundation of Chicago board member.
+Lisa is a member of the Illinois-Upstate State Committee of the American College of Trial Lawyers and the National Association of College and University Attorneys.

-In 2014, Ms. Noller earned a white belt certificate in legal lean sigma® and project management from the Legal Lean Sigma Institute.
+In 2014, Lisa earned a white belt certificate in Legal Lean Sigma® and project management from the Legal Lean Sigma Institute.

 *The Illinois Supreme Court does not recognize certifications of specialties in the practice of law and no award or recognition is a requirement to practice law in Illinois.